-The work injury lawyers at Larry Pitt & Associates, P.C. have been representing injured workers, including those in the health care industry, for over 35 years.
+The work injury lawyers at Larry Pitt & Associates, P.C. have been representing injured workers, including those in the health care industry, for more than 40 years.
 We fight to obtain workers’ compensation benefits to cover the cost of your medical expenses and lost wages while you recover.

 Common Health Care Worker Injuries

 Doctors and nurses are not the only health care workers at risk.
 Others include maintenance, housekeeping, food service, building and grounds maintenance, patient drivers, nursing home aids, paramedics, and administrative staff.
 There are many serious health and safety hazards present for all health care workers.
 Some of the most common causes of injuries include:

 Overexertion can lead to musculoskeletal disorders.
 According to OSHA, nursing aides, orderlies, and attendants have the highest rates of musculoskeletal disorders.
 The incident rate for them was more than seven times the average for workers across all occupations.
 The health care industry is often fast-paced and demanding, which can cause workers to overexert themselves if they do not take proper precautions.

 OSHA reports that slip, trip, and falls are the most common workplace accidents.
 Slip and falls commonly occur in the health care industry due to slippery walking surfaces.
 Spilled liquids and recently cleaned or waxed floors can cause workers to fall.
 Damaged flooring and objects such as cords, hoses, and other medical equipment left in the walkway also pose hazards to health care workers.